Posted on Tuesday, March 15, 2016 in CommunityBlog written by Rob Swenson

 “I was very excited when I heard this was coming about,” she says.

-Take a look at the other ways SDN is involved in the community through these blogs.
 You can receive the blogs to your email on a weekly basis.
 Just sign up using the button below.